sagemath/sagewiki_to_gh-2022-10-10/LeidenAugust2017.md

  * Update the SageMath version of Denis Simon's GP scripts (http://www.math.unicaen.fr/~simon/) to the latest version

  * SageMath 8.0 has now `sage.schemes.riemann_surfaces.riemann_surface.RiemannSurface` for numerical computation of period matrices.
 See August 1 presentation [[attachment:RiemannMatrixPresentation.ipynb]].
+Perhaps this is more easily viewed via the (slightly broken) [[https://nbviewer.jupyter.org/url/www.cecm.sfu.ca/%7Enbruin/Leiden_presentation.ipynb]].
 Integrate this code better into the rest of sage, e.g.:
    * put a method on plane algebraic curves to get the corresponding Riemann surface?
    * Improve the Gauss-Legendre integrator to compute the integration nodes in a more efficient way?
    * There is already code to compute a $\mathbb{Z}$-basis for the endomorphism ring numerically.
 Perhaps support computations of isogenies as well?